-- Bring along quick- and long-acting carbohydrates to treat hypoglycaemia.
+Bring along quick and long-acting carbohydrates to treat

-- Protect your glucometer from extreme temperature by removing it from your car (away from direct sunlight) to ensure accurate blood glucose readings are maintained.
+Protect your glucometer from extreme temperature and direct sunlight to ensure accurate blood glucose readings

-- If your blood glucose reading is below 5.0 mmol/L, take 15 g of carbohydrate before you start driving e.g.:
+If your blood glucose reading is below 5.0 mmol/L, take 15g of long-acting carbohydrates before you start driving e.g.:

-- Have a Medik Awas card to identify you as a person with diabetes in the event of an emergency.
+Have a Medik Awas card (see below) to identify you as a person with diabetes in the event of an emergency